microsoft/WhatTheHack/070-BuildYourOwnCopilot/Student/Challenge-00.md

 > [!IMPORTANT]
 > If you encounter any errors during the deployment, rerun `azd up` to continue the deployment from where it left off.
 This will not create duplicate resources, and tends to resolve most issues.

-### Setup RBAC permissions when running locally
+### Setup RBAC Permissions When Running In Your Development Environment

-When you run the solution locally, you will need to set role-based access control (RBAC) permissions on the Azure Cosmos DB account.
+When you run the solution in your development environment (GitHub Codespace or Local Workstation), you will need to set role-based access control (RBAC) permissions on the Azure Cosmos DB account.
 You can do this by running the following command in the Azure Cloud Shell or Azure CLI:

 Assign yourself to the "Cosmos DB Built-in Data Contributor" role: